Tlaquilpan (Mdz22r)

 Glyph or Iconographic Image Description:

 This simplex glyph of a tool (tlaquilqui) for applying stucco or plaster tlaquilli doubles as the place name, Tlaquilpan.
 The locative suffix -pan does not appear visually.
-The tool has a round hole at the top, perhaps for putting one's finger through or for hanging the tool on a wall, and it has a horizontal blade.
-The entire tool is drawn with a black line and has no color as it is represented here.
+The tool has a round hole at the top, seemingly for putting one's fingers through or for hanging the tool on a wall, and it has a horizontal blade.
+The entire object is drawn with a black line and has no color as it is represented here.

 Description, Credit: